 A simple channel definition in GLoBES consists of the flux, the CP-sign of the initial state, the initial flavor, the final flavor, the cross sections, and the energy resolution function.
-In order to refer to flux, cross sections, and energy resolution functions, they have to be defined before with their #name in the respective environments.
-Thus, a simple definition of a channel is
+In order to refer to the fluxes, cross sections, and energy resolution functions, they have to be defined first with their #name in the respective environments.
+A simple definition of a channel is